nfredrik/mickarucken/README.md

         raise DataCakeError(f"Error, failed to post data! {response.status_code}")
 ```

 I have observed that sometimes there is a problem with posting due to memory problem (ENOMEM).
-I the
+At the
 moment I don't know the root cause of this problem.
-It still works if I catch the neglect the error.
+It still works if I catch and the neglect the error.

 ```commandline
 Temperature: 25.5 C Humidity: 32.5 %